top of page

 g on detailed tutorials that cover the use of pysimCoder.

-We also offer turn-key DELL workstations with all the software installed and configured, so you can get your teaching and research started immediately.
+We also offer turn-key workstations with all the software installed and configured, so you can get your teaching and research started immediately.
 Check our workstations.
-We are also happy to provide all the information you might need to setup your own workstation and configure to use with our DAQs.
+We are also happy to provide all the information you might need to setup your own workstation and configure to use our DAQs.

 Does EMB work with MATLAB and Simulink?